Mangar2/SpikeHome/README.md

 <li>Tutorials found in "Tutorial" that you should use to learn how the library works</li>
 </ul>

+<h2>Version history<h2>
+  1.0 Initial Version
+  1.1 Implemented a new message format.
+It now has a length of 9 bytes: Sender-Address, Receiver-Address, Version/Reply, Message-Length in Bytes, Key (Id), Value (2 bytes), CRM (2 bytes).
+It adds a version information in the upper 7 bits of the second byte, a message-length byte and it replaces the parity byte by a CRC-16.

 <h2>Why Arduino?</h2>
 I do not like to use available sensors anymore because:
 <ul>